gradualgames/ggsound/README.md

 to help exercise GGSound and the converter.

 # Changes:
+* 1-14-18: Fixed bug in arpeggio execution for square and triangle channels.
 * 6-4-17:  Added pitch envelope support for the noise channel.
            Note that FamiTracker appears to stop at note 0 even if the delta continues down, but wraps after